You may provide for CAPS through a variety of estate-planning tools, including:

 - Charitable trusts and other life-income gifts can be made while you are alive or, upon your death, through a will or trust.
 Life income gifts may provide significant annual income for you or your heirs or may significantly reduce estate taxes.

-If you have already included CAPS in your estate plans, thank you and please let us know so we may welcome you into CAPS’ Legacy Society.
+If you have already included Californians for Population Stabilization in your estate plans, thank you and please let us know so we may welcome you into CAPS’ Legacy Society.
 If you would like to learn more about making an estate gift to CAPS, please contact 805-564-6626 or [email protected].

 Note: Tax deductions are based on the asset’s fair market value.
 Non-cash bequests may require an appraisal.